IMG_20220524_083049_1

 You don’t have to be a tech whiz to research the latest fares online, but it pays, especially in this current airline environment, to have a basic understanding of how to search for cheap fares on the web.

-“This doesn’t necessarily apply outside the United States, because a lot of fares outside the U.S. are set where round-trip tickets are cheaper than two one ways,” Clark says.
+“This doesn’t necessarily apply outside the United States, because a lot of fares outside the U.S. are set where round-trip tickets are cheaper than two one tickets,” Clark says.
 “In Europe, sometimes it is cheaper, but I digress on that.”

 So, searching for one-way plane tickets is how you help your wallet.
 Our guide on how to save money on Google Flights is a great place to start.